Exhibition and Documentation Support

 - Foundation funds must finish a project or specific component(s) of a total project.

-- Project oversight expenses/indirect costs will not be funded (i.e. staffing and administration other than those listed in Focus Areas).
+- Project oversight expenses/indirect costs will not be funded (i.e. staffing and administration other than those listed above).

 - Applicant organizations must have current 501(c)(3) Public Charity status from the Internal Revenue Service, or be a governmental entity, or be an IRS-recognized tribe.